erland-syafiq/faro-investing-oa/README.md

 - **Sorting**: Users can sort stocks by their names, industries, P/E ratios, and prices.
 - **Filtering**: Users can filter stocks by stock name and industry.

-## Hosting
-The application is hosted on AWS using CloudFront for content delivery and an S3 storage bucket for static assets.

 ## Getting Started
 To get started with the project, clone the repository and install the dependencies.
 Navigate to the project directory and run the application locally.